 Have you ever visited our neighbors to the north?
 Canada is such a beautiful, diverse country!
-From hopping metros to the wilds of the Rockies to fishing villages and everything in between.
+From hopping metros to the wilds of the Canadian Rockies to fishing villages and everything in between.
 If visiting Canada is on your Bucket List but not in the cards right now, then this list of books set in Canada is perfect for you!

 Whether you want to experience survival in the Canadian Rockies or a contemporary romance in Toronto, you are sure to find the perfect book for your Canadian escape (through the pages of a book).